MRU-W23-CS1/instructions/assignments/01-algorithms/README.md

 ## Instructions
 1. Complete this assignment **individually or on groups of two**.
 Do **not** work together with more than one other classmate; that is unethical, counter to our university's and course's academic integrity policies, and deprives you and they of a learning opportunity.
 If you do work with another, **both students must independently submit their own copy of the work**, and **both names must be on the files**.
-1. Respond to all of the following questions in writing.
+1. Respond to all of the following questions in the `assign1.md` file in your starter code.
 1. To submit, every student must provide their own set of answers to the questions.
 If you worked in a pair, **both of you** should submit a copy of the work and include **both partners' names**.